Rughalt/D35E/README.md

 You can track SRD implementation progress [here](https://github.com/Rughalt/D35E/projects/1)

 ## Support
-If you want to talk about this implementation, you can find our Discord community [here](https://discord.gg/wDyUaZH)

 This project is done in my free time and for free.
 If you enjoy it you can support me on [Patreon](https://www.patreon.com/rughalt)

 ## Packtool